 2. “I can show you.”

-If someone tries to shut conversation by telling you she’s not sure where your information is coming from, that’s easy enough to defuse.
-Simply show her.
+If someone tries to shut conversation by telling you they’re not sure where your information is coming from, that’s easy enough to defuse.
+Simply show them.

 Sample response: “I can show you where I’ve highlighted that information in the report and progress notes.
 Can we make each team member a copy?”